[Fix] The application was unable to start correctly (0xc0000005)

 9. Check to see if doing so has fixed the error message on your computer.

-12. Scanning for Malware
+12. Scanning for malware.

-2. Navigate to the Update & Security option and then click on the “Windows Security” button on the left tab.
+2. Navigate to the “Update & Security” option, and then click on the “Windows Security” button in the left tab.

 Selecting Windows Security from the left pane

-3. After that, click on the “Open Windows Security” and select the “Virus and Threat Protection” option.
+3. After that, click on the “Open Windows Security” button and select the “Virus and Threat Protection” option.

 4. After that, click on the “Scan Options” button below the “Quick Scan” window.